Gilson401/Gilson401/README.md

 Web Front End Developer
 -----------------------

-Front end web developer.
 I have been working in the area since August 2021.
 I have practical experience in formal work with HTML, CSS, JAVASCRIPT in addition to VueJS, NuxtJS and TailwindCSS frameworks.
-I also have knowledge of the MERN-MongoDB, ExpressJS, ReactJS and NodeJS stack, object of my training course at the Infnet Institute of Technology.
+I also have knowledge of the MERN stack hich means MongoDB, ExpressJS, ReactJS and NodeJS stack, object of my training course at the Infnet Institute of Technology.

+I have experience with Github in development team.
+I understand and practice conventional commits.

+I also have experience with development in Docker environment.

+### A little more about me:

 * 🌍  I'm based in Itapema/SC - Brazil
 * 🖥️  See my portfolio at [Personal Site](http://gilsonpaulo.com.br/portfolio/)